Nicholas Reale: Career

 Reale's work explored and overlapped several styles and palettes, with impressionistic and abstract styles predominant; seascapes were his forte.
 All of his known paintings have a small patch of bright red, which is usually the focal point of the composition; this became his trademark.
 He was influenced by the work of French impressionist and cubist Georges Braque.

+Death and legacy

-Reale died suddenly and unexpectedly at age 62, during the opening days of a one-man exhibit at Gallery 9, Chatham, New Jersey.
+Reale died suddenly and unexpectedly at age 62, during the opening days of a one-man exhibit at Gallery 9 in Chatham, New Jersey.

 Reale's work and teaching have influenced many artists, including Alice de Caprio, the Aquamedia Group (ten women who were his students), Beth Born, Diana Patton, Patricia Tindall Sally Vaughan, and Ellen Vreeland.